liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/02-developing-themes/10-creating-a-thumbnail-preview-for-your-theme.markdown

 **Note:** The
 [Theme Builder Gradle plugin](/develop/reference/-/knowledge_base/7-1/theme-builder-gradle-plugin) doesn't recognize a `thumbnail.png` file.
-If you're using this plugin to build your theme, instead, you must create a `screenshot.png` file in your theme's `images` folder that is 1080 pixels high by 864 pixels wide.
+If you're using this plugin to build your theme instead, you must create a `screenshot.png` file in your theme's `images` folder that is 1080 pixels high by 864 pixels wide.
 The thumbnail is automatically generated from the screenshot for you when the theme is built.